IHE/ITI.PIXm/input/pagecontent/volume-1.md

 more traditional PIX and PIXV3 Query and Feed transactions, thus acting as a proxy to the Patient Identifier Cross-reference Manager that wants to enable RESTful transactions.

+### 1:41.6.2 Use with the Internet User Authorization (IUA) Profile
+The IUA Profile provides support for user authentication, app authentication, and authorization decisions.
+When PIXm actors are grouped with IUA actors there are additional security and privacy functionality enabled by this grouping.
+There are additional requirements and functionality enabled through scope definitions that are transaction-specific.
+See the Security Considerations sections of the PIXm-defined transactions for guidance on scope definition when grouped with IUA actors.